fmfi-svt/votr/README.md

 ## Development setup

 - You need Linux. (macOS or WSL1 or WSL2 might work too.
 Nobody tried it.)
+- _Optional step:_ [Install uv][uv].
 - _Optional step:_ Install Python 3.
-Note that on Debian/Ubuntu you must run
+Note that on Debian/Ubuntu you should
-  `sudo apt install python3-venv` because they broke off "venv" into its own package.
+  install it with `sudo apt install python3-venv` because they separated "venv" into its own package.
 Also note that you don't need a system-wide `pip`.
 - _Optional step:_ [Install Node.js][node.js].
 Make sure it's a recent version.
   The official packages on Debian/Ubuntu are frequently very outdated, but you can try [NodeSource][], or per-user installation with [nvm][].